Are you leaving money on the table by ignoring the post purchase behavior of your customers? Read on to find out.

 In other words, this entire process helps marketers to learn more about the buyer personas they’re working with, their interests, on what basis they make their purchasing decisions, and how to get them from dissatisfied customers to satisfied customers.

 Taking care of unhappy customers is hard work for your team, especially those in the service department.
 That’s why our final point doesn’t focus on your customers per se, but your staff.
 Engineering a good, thoughtful post purchase experience keeps your employees happy while freeing them up to work on other things!

 Team morale and retention are directly related to the customer experience.
 Zendesk, a leader in customer service software, directly ties patron satisfaction to that of your agents.
 They call this concept ASAT, or Agent Satisfaction.

 They recommend measuring the ASAT metric alongside CSAT in equal parts.
-Doing so will provide a more complete picture and reveal potential internal problems and lessen employee turnover.
+Doing so will provide a more complete picture and reveal potential internal problems and reduce employee turnover.
 By creating a positive environment for your agents you enable them to delight customers with an excellent experience.

 A proper post purchase experience proactively notifies customers about key events and empowers them to solve issues effortlessly through self-service.
 Doing this avoids the recurrence of common customer service phone calls such as, “Where is my order?”
-The average cost for each WISMO call is $5.05 according to Adobe, so mitigating these is crucial for profit saving.

 There’s a lot to be gained by analyzing the post purchase behavior of consumers.
 Studies show that profitability can be negatively affected by treating the point of sale as the end of the customer journey.
 Between increased marketing and operational costs, it really starts to add up fast.
 By putting your customers first you will reap the rewards of loyalty, retention, and advocacy.